Nikaoto/gasb-workshop/README.md

 It should be available on my personal site at https://nika.sh/workshop

 The robot sprite is shamelessly stolen from Enter The Guneon's Robot character.
 I do not own any pixel of it.
-Everything else was drawn by my brother https://twitter.com/corbyere
+Everything else was drawn by my brother: https://twitter.com/corbyere

 ## Screenshots